RunestoneInteractive/httlads/_sources/Statistics/cs2_exploring_data_using_google_sheets.rst

 -  **Paid-In Minimum Capital:** The minimum amount of money the entrepreneur must have is deposits in the bank for the business registration process to be completed.
 -  **Income Level:** This represents the income levels of each country's economy.
 This indicator is divided into low, lower-middle, upper-middle, and high, based on a country's gross national income (GNI) per person.

-We will use Google Sheets to explore which of these indicators are most important to start a new business in each economy's largest businesscity. `Click here <../_static/Starting_a_Business_2019.csv>`_ to download the data.
-Then, import the dataset into Google Sheets.
+We will use Google Sheets to explore which of these indicators are most important to start a new business in each economy's largest businesscity.
+So now, import the data set that you downloaded earlier, starting a business, into Google Sheets.

 .. mchoice:: dat_sab1